trekhleb/javascript-algorithms/src/algorithms/sets/combinations/README.md

 Repetition is Allowed: such as coins in your pocket `(5,5,5,10,10)`

-Or let us say there are five flavours of icecream:
+Or let us say there are five flavours of ice cream:
 `banana`, `chocolate`, `lemon`, `strawberry` and `vanilla`.

 We can have three scoops.
 How many variations will there be?